SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 (for instance, when the control expression’s type is ``Int``), you can include a default case to satisfy the requirement.

-Enumerations that are defined by another module are either frozen or nonfrozen --- switching over a nonfrozen enumeration requires extra consideration.
+Switching over a nonfrozen enumeration requires extra consideration.
 When a library's authors mark an enumeration as nonfrozen, they reserve the right to add new enumeration cases, and any code that interacts with that enumeration must be able to handle those future cases without being recompiled.
-Enumerations are frozen unless marked as nonfrozen.
 Only the standard library,
 Swift overlays for Apple frameworks, and imported C can use nonfrozen enumerations.